W4KRL/EBikeLogger/README.md

 # E-Bike Logger
-Summary: This device logs measured battery voltage and current, calculates amp-hours and watt-hours, and stores the data on an SD card in CSV format.
+*Summary:* This device measures battery voltage and current, calculates amp-hours and watt-hours, and logs the data to an SD card in CSV format.

 Soon after I got my Ancheer 26-inch folding electric bicycle, I built a data logger that directly measures battery voltage and current, and calculates wattage.
 It also records calculated energy consumption in terms of ampere-hours and watt-hours.
 It records this data on a microSD card every second.
 The datafile can be opened in a spreadsheet application like Excel to analyze and graph the data.